CassiopeiaCode/CosyRedactGateway/README.md

 > **Use the upstream you need.
 Keep the secrets it doesn't.**

-**Reduct Proxy** is a drop-in privacy relay for LLM APIs.
+**Cosy Redact Gateway** is a drop-in privacy relay for LLM APIs.
 Point your existing OpenAI- or Anthropic-compatible client at the proxy, and sensitive values are replaced with reversible `{{reduct:...}}` placeholders **before they reach the upstream model**.
 When the model returns those placeholders—whether in normal text, JSON, SSE, or tool-call arguments—the proxy restores the original values on the way back.

 **Single file · zero runtime dependencies · Cloudflare Workers · Deno · Node 20+ · streaming-safe**